TommasoSorgente/vem-2D-quality-dataset/README.md

 In "png_previews" there are visual representations of all the datasets: each image shows a selection of four meshes from that dataset, with decreasing meshsize.

 All the datasets (but not the preview images) are archived in the zip file "All_Datasets".
-For linux and mac user there should be no problem in unzipping the files; for windows any 7zip equivalent works fine.
+For linux and mac users there should be no problem in unzipping the files; for windows any 7zip equivalent works fine.

 Here a complete list of the content of each folder:
 - Reference: folder containing the reference dataset D_Triangle.